bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

   - For the table and figure captions, I used `\small` (10.95 pt).
   - For the footnotes, I used `\footnotesize` (10 pt), and footnotes are single-spaced with `0.5\baselineskip` spacing between each footnote.

-- The title page of the main proposal document is inspired by [thesis/ dissertation formatting provided by the Johns Hopkins Sheridan Library](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/) but it was customized to my preference since there is no specific guideline to it.
+- The title page of the main proposal document is inspired by [thesis/ dissertation formatting provided by the Johns Hopkins Sheridan Library](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/) but it was customized to my preference since there is no specific guideline/ requirement to it.
 If you have more than two committee members besides your advisor or have multiple advisors/ co-advisors, you can use the `minipage` environment to fit the full committee on the title page.
 You may change the style of it entirely to fit your necessity (spacing, details of affiliation information, etc.)
   - The title page starts with a statement that is placed 1 inch from the top of the page followed by a tentative title for the thesis and the author placed with 0.5 inches and 0.25 inches spacing relative to each other.
 These contents are center-justified on the page.
   - Thesis advisor and proposal committee members with their affiliations are included next in a left justified on the page.
 Depending on the situation, you may need to change the format of this (see below).
   - Location and date are placed in two different single-spaced lines followed by the committee members.